eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

 }
 ```

-We have provided a `HelperAPI` that does a lot of the work behind the scenes, but you must handle the Promise by yourself.
+We have provided a `HelperAPI` that does a lot of the work behind the scenes, but you must handle the Promise yourself.
 Our HelperAPI contains the following methods, and can be used in the following way:

 ```jsx